HassaanBinKaleem/Technical-Assessment-by-Hustlr/README.md

 ## Tools/Libraries Used:
--React.js – For building the user interface
+-React.js: For building the user interface
--Bootstrap – For clean and responsive styling
+-Bootstrap: For clean and responsive styling
--React Material UI Carousel – For displaying product images in a slider -JavaScript (ES6) – For writing the app logic
+-React Material UI Carousel: For displaying product images in a slider -JavaScript (ES6): For writing the app logic
--JSON – For storing the sample product data
+-JSON: For storing the sample product data

 ## Notable Assumptions: